swagger-api/swagger-node/README.md

 # swagger-node
+The swagger module provides tools for designing and building APIs entirely in Node.js.
+It integrates with popular Node.js servers including Express, hapi, restify, and Sails, as well as any Connect-based middleware.

-Swagger module provides a CLI  and set of tools for design first API development workflow.
+Swagger module provides a CLI  for project scaffolding and lifecycle management (create, edit, start, test) and bundles libraries for a design first API development workflow.

 ## Documentation